-Further to the work on the IAP and HRA addendum report, it was concluded that for the rLDP to satisfy the HRA compliance assessment, the in-combination impacts of planned new developments that discharge to the Teifi SAC from the adjacent Ceredigion County Council (CeCC) and Pembrokeshire County Council (PCC) would need to be accounted for.
+Further to the work on the IAP and HRA addendum report, it was concluded that in order for the rLDP to satisfy the HRA compliance assessment, the in-combination impacts of planned new developments that discharge to the Teifi SAC from the adjacent Ceredigion County Council (CeCC) and Pembrokeshire County Council (PCC) would need to be accounted for.
 As such, an additional study was commissioned that further details the estimated nutrient budgets and assesses potential constructed wetland opportunities within CeCC and PCC to address in-combination impacts.

-The IAP has been developed into an Action Plan, whereby the nutrient budget calculations for the current rLDP allocations and commitments have been updated in line with the All-Wales Nutrient Budget calculator.
-Strategic scale solutions to mitigate the revised nutrient budget of the proposed developments will be considered alongside site scale solutions where appropriate.
+The IAP will-has been-be developed into an Action Plan, whereby the nutrient budget calculations for the current rLDP allocations and commitments will be-have been updated in line with the All-Wales Nutrient Budget calculator, which is due to be released at the end of 2023.
+In this way, sStrategic scale solutions to mitigate the revised nutrient budget of the proposed developments will be considered alongside site scale solutions where appropriate.